 I recently joined thousands of other royal runners for the Princess 5K and it was such a fun morning!
 So many people got dressed up in themed outfits that showcased a lot of creativity.
 Grab your ears, tutus and accessories to fully immerse yourself in this unique and magical experience.

-If you're interested in hoppin' in for a runDisney weekend, you'll want to plan ahead as race registration opens over seven months in advance, and many races can sell out in just a few hours!
-The next registration opens on March 22, 2022, for the Wine & Dine Half Marathon Weekend, held in November.
-I'll run for some beignets!
+If you're interested in hoppin' in for a runDisney weekend, you'll want to plan ahead as race registration opens over seven months in advance, and many races can sell out in just a few hours.
+The dates for the 2023-2024 races have recently been announced, so mark your calendar!

 Hop along with us as we go over all the details for runDisney events, including a recent race report and tips and tricks.

 The first runDisney race was the Walt Disney World Marathon in 1994.
 Since then, millions of Disney fans have run through the Disney Parks. runDisney used to host races on both coasts at Disneyland and Walt Disney World, and internationally at Disneyland Paris.
-Currently, the only regular runDisney events are held at Disney World.
+Currently, the only regular runDisney events are held at Disney World, but races at Disneyland will return in 2024.
 Virtual races on your own time are also an option.

 Most weekends consist of three early mornings of a 5K, 10K and half marathon.
 Those up for the task can compete in challenges in which they participate in multiple races in one weekend.
 You may hear someone say they are "perfect" for a certain race.
 That means they have completed that runDisney race for every year the race has existed.
 Major props!

 Disney Wine & Dine Half Marathon Weekend — Nov.
 3-6, 2022 | Nov.
 2-5, 2023